 Chandrayaan-3: India's Moon lander Vikram aims for historic lunar south pole landing

-India is looking to make history on Wednesday with its third lunar mission is set to land on the Moon.
+India is looking to make history on Wednesday with its third lunar mission set to land on the Moon.

-If Chandrayaan-3 is successful, India will be the first country to land near its little-explored south pole.
+If Chandrayaan-3 is successful, India will be the first country to land near the Moon's little-explored south pole.

 It will also be only the fourth country to achieve a soft landing on the Moon - the US, the former Soviet Union and China have all landed near the equator.